 The baby boomers are just now beginning to heavily impact health care (have you heard of the nursing shortage?), and their presence in hospitals will only continue to increase.

 Another factor to consider is that CRNAs, like people in any other profession,continue to retire.
 So for every one person retiring, there needs to be at least one person (more like three or four because of the baby boomers) to replace them.

 Also note that more and more hospitals are hiring nurse anesthetists (CRNAs) rather than anesthesiologists (MDs) because they are so much more cost effective!

-There are currently not enough nurse anesthetist schools to keep up with the high demand for CRNAs.
-Several new schools are popping up each year in order to keep up with the high demand.
+There are currently not enough nurse anesthetist schools to keep up with the high demand.

 Most nurse anesthesia schools have a100% hire rate within 6 months of graduation.
 That’s not because all of the schools are so great, it’s because hospitals are so desperate for CRNAs.

 If this isn’t true in your state, it’s most likely that there are several CRNA schools clustered together and the hospitals in that immediate area are flooded with new CRNA grads.
 Nationwide, however, there is definitely a shortage.